Essential Information for Teaching Assistants

 Computers, Printers, and Copiers

 Please see the general guidelines for computer access and printing for all students, at the bottom of the "Essential Information for New Graduate Students" page for information regarding computers and printers.

 Second year TAs are given an allocation for department copiers that are to be used only for their role as TAs.
 Please note: Print copies are limited to brief (1-2 page) handouts for classroom use.
 Most teaching materials can be easily posted for students on a course Moodle site or made available through the libraries’ electronic reserve or via printed course packs.
-In general, the English department is not able to subsidize the cost of needing materials for students.
+In general, the English department is not able to subsidize the cost of reading materials for students.

 Each TA is assigned a mailbox located in the lounge on the second floor of Tompkins (261A).